Victorian Railways box vans: Narrow gauge (NPH vans)

-In 1910 the VR built 1NPH for the Walhalla line.
+In 1910, the VR built 1NPH for the Walhalla line.
 1NPH was built with 2 compartments for the carrying of Explosives and general goods and had an internal wall.
-However, by the time the Walhalla line was completed the Gold rush had mostly ended rendering 1NPH redundant. in the later half of 1910 1NPH was reclassed as 1NH, And in 1911 it was altered with the removal of the internal wall and replacement of the sold steel sheeted doors to the louvered doors. it then transferred to the Whitfield line where it remained until taken off Reg with the close of the line.
+However, by the time the Walhalla line was completed the Gold rush had mostly ended rendering 1NPH redundant. in the later half of 1910 1NPH was reclassed as 1NH, And in 1911, it was altered with the removal of the internal wall and replacement of the sold steel sheeted doors to the louvered doors. it then transferred to the Whitfield line where it remained until taken off Reg with the close of the line.

 It has since been rescued and fully restored to static condition. but could be made run able with a reconditioned set of bogies.

 Liveries

 In general, box vans have been painted in Victorian Railways Wagon Red livery.
-From the 1960s onwards this was amended with varying sizes of VR symbol on each side depending on the timeframe, generall larger logos earlier on.
+From the 1960s onwards, this was amended with varying sizes of VR symbol on each side depending on the timeframe, generall larger logos earlier on.

-Model railways

-As this article covers such an extensive range of wagons, it follows that a large range of model railway items are available.

-O Scale

-HO Scale

-Auscision Models released a run of BP/BB bogie boxvans in late 2011, retailing at $239.95AUD per pack of four wagons, or $119.95AUD for a pair of wagons.
-Also included were BMX, VBPY, VBAX, VBAY and D vans.
-Also, early 2014 is likely to see the release of the BLX-type bogie boxvan, again in sets of four with similar pricing.
-This time, included classes are BLX, BLF, VBBX, VBBY and VBBF.

-Austrains has produced models of the B van in the past, and a re-run is expected to be delivered in late 2014.
-These will probably retail at around $40.00AUD per wagon, but in multiple-wagon packs.
-Also currently available are mixed packs of HD and P vans, with four wagons per pack retailing at $160.00AUD.
-These models are not perfect, but any imperfections are hardly noticeable and easily fixed.

-OnTrack Models will be releasing the BB, BLX, BLF, VBBX, VBBY, VBBF wagons in 2014, in packs of three retailing at $180.00AUD or single packs at $65.00AUD.

-Steam Era Models produces high-quality polyurethane kits of the B and H Boxvans and P explosives van, which retail for around $16.00AUD each.